Gartner (IT)

 Gartner reported $0 of cash and $0 of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-It was good to see Gartner beat analysts’ EPS expectations this quarter despite in line revenue.
-Investors were likely hoping for more, and shares traded down 2.8% to $239.16 immediately following the results.
+It was good to see Gartner beat analysts’ EPS expectations this quarter.
+Overall, we think this was a solid quarter with some key areas of upside.
+The market seemed to be hoping for more, and the stock traded down 7.8% to $186.70 immediately following the results.

 12. Is Now The Time To Buy Gartner?

-There are some bright spots in Gartner’s fundamentals, but its business quality ultimately falls short.
+Gartner doesn’t top our investment wishlist, but we understand that it’s not a bad business.
 First off, its revenue growth was impressive over the last five years.
-And while Gartner’s projected EPS for the next year is lacking, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+And while Gartner’s cash profitability fell over the last five years, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Gartner’s P/E ratio based on the next 12 months is 17.6x.
-This valuation multiple is fair, but we don’t have much faith in the company.
+Gartner’s P/E ratio based on the next 12 months is 15x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
 We're pretty confident there are superior stocks to buy right now.